reactjs/react.dev/content/docs/reference-react-component.md

 Beware of this pattern, as state won't be up-to-date with any props update.
 Instead of syncing props to state, you often want to [lift the state up](/docs/lifting-state-up.html) instead.

-If you "fork" props by using them for state, you might also want to implement [`UNSAFE_componentWillReceiveProps(nextProps)`](#componentwillreceiveprops) to keep the state up-to-date with them.
+If you "fork" props by using them for state, you might also want to implement [`getDerivedStateFromProps()`](#static-getderivedstatefromprops) to keep the state up-to-date with them.
 But lifting state up is often easier and less bug-prone.

 * * *